githubtraining/write-docker-actions/responses/10_create-dockerfile.md

 Awesome 🎉

-This action now has two of the three key files it needs to run:
+This action now has three of the four key files it needs to run:

 - Source-code
 - Metadata
+- Requirements.txt

 Lastly we will create the `Dockerfile`, just like we did with our first action.

 1. Create and add the following contents to the `.github/actions/cat-facts/Dockerfile` file:
+   You can use [this link]({{quicklink}}) to easily create this file.

    ```dockerfile
    FROM python:3